 PCHC is currently:

-- Developing a National Best Practice Guide for Data Access for Research
+- Developing a National Best Practice Guide for Data Access for Research (see information on the Data Reference Group)

 - Undertaking the drafting of a National Data Strategy